 On the Start screen, click on the webcam item to select it.
 Then press the Delete key on the keyboard to remove the webcam item from the Start screen.
 Note: You can also click the Bin tool on the Screen Editor toolbox to delete the item:

-Now go to the Get ready screen.
-On this screen, rather than removing the webcam item RightBooth has moved it off the top edge of the screen.
+Now take a look at the Countdown screen, Get ready screen and Take photo screen.
+On these screens, rather than removing the webcam item RightBooth has moved it off the top edge of the screen.
 (We will explain why in a moment).

 To see this, on the Screen Editor toolbox, reduce the Zoom factor to about 0.5 using the ‘-‘ button.
 Notice that the webcam item is located above the top edge of the screen (in the light blue area) like this: